heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 These structures ensures data integrity, version control, and efficient updates.

 The system uses optimized Merkle tree implementations, including componentization, delta proofs, and efficient versioning.
-Detailed Rust implementations of these structures, such as `MerkleWrapper`, `SphericalMerkleNode`, and `HybridVerifier`, are provided in the [Code Narrative](#code-narrative-implementing-glass-beads-in-memorativa) section below.

 ### 2.3.5.
 Verification

 Verification mechanisms form the backbone of trust in Memorativa's knowledge ecosystem.
 As players create and share conceptual artifacts, the system must guarantee their authenticity, prevent tampering, and validate both content and topological relationships.
 Glass Beads implement a multi-layered verification approach that combines traditional cryptographic techniques with spatial validation methods tailored to the system's spherical geometry.
 This hybrid verification ensures that not only is the content of each bead accurately preserved, but the angular relationships between concepts—crucial for meaning representation—are also secured.
 The verification system balances computational efficiency with comprehensive validation, enabling rapid verification of complex knowledge structures without prohibitive resource costs.
 This foundation of trust enables the safe transfer and evolution of knowledge assets throughout the ecosystem.

-- **Sparse Merkle Proofs**: O(log n) size for n versions [3]
+- **Sparse Merkle Proofs**: O(log n) size for n versions
 - **Aggregate Proofs**: Single proof for multiple tokens
-- **Hybrid Validation System** [5]:
+- **Hybrid Validation System**:
   - Combines standard Merkle verification with spatial validation
   - Verifies both hierarchical integrity and angular relationships
   - Ensures curved space topological consistency

 The verification system employs a hybrid approach combining standard Merkle verification with spatial validation.
-For detailed implementation of the `HybridVerifier`, refer to the [Code Narrative](#code-narrative-implementing-glass-beads-in-memorativa) section below.

 ### 2.3.6.
 Operational Costs

-Each Glass Bead (GBTk) operation consumes GBT tokens according to a cost structure designed to balance system sustainability with user engagement [2]:
+Each Glass Bead (GBTk) operation consumes GBT tokens according to a cost structure designed to balance system sustainability with user engagement:

 | Operation | GBT Cost | Rationale |
 |-----------|----------|-------------|